XinyuanLu00/CS6101_GNUD/README.md

 ``user_news.json`` is the browsing news data for each user.
 For example, user 1 browse news 2,3,4.

 ## Experiment Environment
-Python 3 TensorFlow.
+Python 3 and TensorFlow v1.14.
+Note: Do not use the TensorFlow which is higher than v2.0.
 Due to the CUDA version, we run it on CPU and the time expenses is about 7mins each time.
+If want to have experiment on GPU: Please make sure the CUDA version is higher than v1.14.

 ## Update the K regularizer